myokit/myokit/docs/source/guide/simulations.rst

 under :ref:`API::Simulations <api/simulations>`.
 The most common types are:

  * The single cell :class:`Simulation <myokit.Simulation>` class, which uses
-   the CVODE solver to perform high-speed single cell simulations.
+   the CVODES solver to perform high-speed single cell simulations.
  * The multi-cell :class:`SimulationOpenCL` class, which runs parallelised 1d
    or 2d simulations using a forward-Euler solver implemented in OpenCL.